HumanitiesAnalytics/Denison-DA-301-Fall-2020/assignments/visualization.md

 ## Turning it In

-Turn in your work (two files) using your individual GDrive folders.
+Turn in your work (one file) using your individual GDrive folders.
 JPG or PNG are the preferred file formats.
 ## Some less commonly used visualization types

 - a treemap	https://datavizcatalogue.com/methods/treemap.html